 Pet Sitter or Dog Walker

 - If you’re leaving town for any period of time the advantage of having a professionally insured and bonded Pet Sitter to visit your house regularly is an added benefit.
 A good Pet Sitter or dog walker will watch over your house, turn on or off any lights, bring in the mail, and generally ensure that the house looks lived in.
-This alone can be a big deterrent to possible burglars.
+This alone can be a big deterrent to possible burglars and a stress reliever for you.

 - A Pet Sitter will most likely have general knowledge of many different kinds of pets and not just cats and dogs.
 I have cared for birds, turtles, hamsters, fishes, and rabbits, to name a few, and have a very good idea on how to care for each.